Veterinary Behaviour Services

 Lasers amplify light, and in so doing produce a sustained emission of photons or light particles.
 Laser therapy works by delivering packets of light energy (photons) to the cell membrane and the organelles, especially the photo-receptive mitochondria within the cells.
 The mitochondria, which produce the energy for the cells, use this light to create more energy (via conversion of ADP to ATP).
 Increased production of ATP leads to normalisation of cell function, pain relief and healing.
 There is stimulation of the cells all throughout the target tissues, wherever the beam penetrates.
 The penetration of the beam is adjusted by using different types of attachments to either administer the light deep into the tissues or superficially.
 Different types of tissues absorb the light differently depending on things like body size, skin colour and coat length.
 The unit allows me to adjust the light to suit the characteristics of the treated areas.

 Your animal will need to sit still or lie down quietly for 10-20 minutes while the treatment is administered.
 I need someone to hold the animal during treatment, as I will be operating the laser.
-Special glasses will be worm during operation.
+Special glasses will be worn during the operation.
 Most animals find the treatment a pleasant experience

-Benefits of Laser Therapies are: increased cellular energy, creates analgesia (pain relief), reduces inflammation, accelerates tissue repair and cell growth the animals own cellular healing processes, improves circulation, non-invasive/gentle.
+Benefits of Laser Therapies are: increased cellular energy, creates analgesia (pain relief), reduces inflammation, accelerates tissue repair and cell growth the animals own cellular healing processes, improves circulation, is non-invasive/gentle.